denis-berthier/CSP-Rules-V2.1/README.md

 <br><br>

 ## 7. References<br>
-(A copy of  each reference is present in the "Publications" folder)<br>
+(A copy of  the references is present in the "Publications" folder.
+Each of them can also be downloaded from ResearchGate: https://www.researchgate.net/profile/Denis-Berthier/research)<br>
 ### Articles<br>
 * [Berthier 2008a]: BERTHIER D., From Constraints to Resolution Rules, Part I: Conceptual Framework, International Joint Conferences on Computer, Information, Systems Sciences and Engineering (CISSE 08), December 5-13, 2008, Springer.
 Published as a chapter of Advanced Techniques in Computing Sciences and Software Engineering, Khaled Elleithy Editor, pp. 165-170, Springer, 2010.<br>
 * [Berthier 2008b]: BERTHIER D., From Constraints to Resolution Rules, Part II: chains, braids, confluence and T&E, International Joint Conferences on Computer, Information, Systems Sciences and Engineering (CISSE 08), December 5-13, 2008, Springer.
 Published as a chapter of Advanced Techniques in Computing Sciences and Software Engineering, Khaled Elleithy Editor, pp. 171-176, Springer, 2010.<br>